 It lets you turn what would otherwise be unusable snow tiles into a foundation of energy by building solar panels on top of them.

-With the Religious Units Fight Rock Bands mod installed, you’ll be able to defeat those blasphemous, music-blasting cretins once and for all through the power of prayer.
+With the Religious Units Fight Rock Bands mod installed, you’ll be able to defeat those impious, music-blasting cretins once and for all through the power of prayer.

 This is achieved by assigning Rock Bands a religious strength level of 125 within the game’s files.

-They don’t gain any additional bonuses but are instead made vulnerable to fervent praying, fasting, and proper use of wonders/policies from Apostles and Inquisitors.
+They don’t gain any extra bonuses but are instead made vulnerable to passionate praying, fasting, and proper use of wonders/policies from Apostles and Inquisitors.

 Rock Bands are not able to initiate combat, making them the ultimate guitar-playing punching bags.